Drug information provided by: IBM Micromedex

-If you will be taking this medicine for a long time, it is very important that your doctor check you at regular visits for any problems that may be caused by this medicine.
+It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood tests will be needed to check for unwanted effects.

 If your condition does not improve within 6 months, or if it becomes worse, check with your doctor.